top of page

 PREPARING TO SELL YOUR RTO

 You need to understand your buyer and the market.
 Is it just the registration and scope you are selling or the Goodwill (i.e. brand name) and equipment as well?
-A buyer will look at the financial information, the profits and how well the RTO is running.
+A buyer will look at the financial information, the profits and how well the RTO runs.
 But ultimately, a buyer is interested in the future and potential of the business.
-If you can do the justifiable forecasts of your business numbers, it will make the process easier for the buyers and attract more buyers.
-The golden tip is always to run your RTO as if you are going to sell it.
-Then you will get the most value for yourself and show this value to a potential buyer at any time.
+If you can do justifiable forecasts of your business numbers, it will make the process easier for the buyers and attract more buyers.
+The golden tip is always to run your RTO as if you will sell it.
+Then, you will get the most value for yourself and show this value to a potential buyer anytime.

 PREPARING TO BUY AN RTO

 You need to be an educated buyer to understand what is available and what price.
-The process starts with due diligence to ensure that the seller's financial and non-financial information (including student & staff numbers, contractors, suppliers, agent relationship) is correct and there are no concealed material facts.
-It would be best if you also had your finances organised before the negotiation.
+The process starts with due diligence to ensure that the seller's financial and non-financial information (including student & staff numbers, contractors, suppliers, and agent relationships) is correct and contains no concealed material facts.
+It would be best to organise your finances before the negotiation.

 The exposure is significant, and you may need to involve the experts, including: